diy-make/portal/event/2025/oct/call_to_makers.md

 ### 📜 Precedent: The NYC–Dublin Portal

-The **NYC–Dublin** portal already exists as a working proto-portal — a living precedent, a pair of towers stitched by performance and signal.
+The **NYC–Dublin** portal already exists as a working portal — a living precedent, a pair of towers stitched by performance and signal.
 We honor that lineage and take inspiration from its theatrical telepresence.

 ---